cssconf/2018.cssconf.eu/contents/copy/diversity/main.md

   Enabling more people to attend CSSconf EU
 ---

 ## CSSconf EU strives to create a genuinely welcoming, safe, and inspiring event for the CSS community.
-This year we’re offering Diversity Support Tickets to allow an even more diverse audience to participate in the conference.
+We offer Diversity Support Tickets to allow an even more diverse audience to participate in the conference.

 ## How do Diversity Support Tickets work?